dojojon/phaser/donkey/readme.md

-# Donkey
+# Donkey Corn

 In this tutorial we are going to make a simple game using Phaser.io base on [DONKEY.BAS](https://en.wikipedia.org/wiki/DONKEY.BAS)  a game written in 1981 and included with early versions of the PC DOS operating system distributed with the original IBM PC.
 It is a driving game in which the player must avoid hitting donkeys.
 The game was written by Microsoft co-founder Bill Gates and Neil Konzen.

 In our updated version we are replacing Donkies with Unicorns and will have different mechanics for the car.

-## Pre Requistites
+## Pre Requisites

 IDE VS Code, Python3 for a web server.

 ## Steps